 Octopus Cloud version

 We keep your instance of Octopus Cloud up to date and running the latest version of Octopus Deploy.
-To check which version your instance is running, log into the web portal, and click the dropdown menu that appears next to your name in the top right corner.
+To check which version your instance is running, log into the Octopus Web Portal, and click the drop-down menu that appears next to your name in the top right corner.
 The version is displayed at the top of the display.

 To change your password for the Octopus instance and Octopus account:

 - Click the drop-down menu next to your username in the top right corner.